 CHM Firewall Barriers?

-The test used to rate fire barriers for oil tanks measure both integrity of the barrier in a fire situation and the insulation it provides.
+The test used to rate fire barriers for oil tanks measures both integrity of the barrier in a fire situation and the insulation it provides.
 The insulation requirement is very difficult to achieve.
 Many materials which have excellent integrity in a fire situation do not provide the insulation required.

 After 30 minutes in the standard fire test the exposed side of the fire barrier reaches over 900°C .
 To achieve a 30 minute fire rating, the temperature on the non-fire side must be less than 140°C above ambient temperature.